apiaryio/swagger2blueprint/README.md

 Currently supported is Swagger version 2.0.
 If you would like to convert a Swagger 1.2 document, please first use [swagger-converter](https://github.com/apigee-127/swagger-converter).

+## Deprecation Notice

+This library is deprecated in favour of [Fury CLI](https://github.com/apiaryio/fury-cli).

 ## Installation

 Requires [Node.js](https://nodejs.org/) and a compiler to install.